Manchester United cruises to 4-0 win over Wigan

 Hernandez added his second in the 63rd and Van Persie matched the Mexico international in the 88th when he closed out the scoring.

 Van Persie's brace moves him to 64 goals in 76 league games since January 2011.
-His 18th goal of the season was one of his best, calmly stepping inside Ivan Ramis before firing into the corner with his supposedly weaker right foot.
+His 18th goal in all competitions this season was one of his best, calmly stepping inside Ivan Ramis before firing into the corner with his supposedly weaker right foot.
 And as he tapped Danny Welbeck's square ball into an empty net in stoppage time, Van Persie extended his recent record to eight goals in his last eight games.

 United's failure to get to grips with Wigan's three-man defence in the corresponding fixture last term that condemned them to a defeat, which triggered the downward spiral that cost them the title last season.